2-vector bundles: Classification of 2-vector bundles

 for any super algebra $A$.
 In particular, if $A$ is central (i.e., $Z(A)_0^{\times}=k^{\times}$) this 2-functor coincides with the 2-functor \cref{eq:ungbgii2vb}.
 The following result follows directly from either the cocycle description or the abstract stackification procedure.

-\begin{proposition} Let $A$ be a Picard-surjective super algebra with $\mathrm{HH}^1(A)=0$.
-The map in cohomology induced by the inclusion $\mathscr{B}Z(A)_0^{\times} \to \AUT(A)$ corresponds to the 2-functor \cref{eq:bundlegerbesto2vectbdl} that sends principal $Z(A)_0^{\times}$-bundle gerbes to super 2-vector bundles; i.e., the following diagram is commutative:
+\begin{proposition} Let $A$ be a Picard-surjective super algebra.
+The map in cohomology induced by the inclusion $\mathscr{B}Z(A)_0^{\times} \to \AUT(A)$ corresponds to the 2-functor \eqref{eq:bundlegerbesto2vectbdl} that sends principal $Z(A)_0^{\times}$-bundle gerbes to super 2-vector bundles.
+In other words, the diagram